 - Everybody thinks they know better.
 Never tell anybody your actual income and expenses because you will receive endless criticism.
 For example, I’ve read plenty of feedback from childless people judging parents on how to parent and spend.
 It makes no sense.
 The upside to everybody being a financial critic is that perhaps nobody is really hurting financially.
 If people were struggling, they wouldn’t be criticizing high-income earners.
 Live the life you want.
 Remember, you don’t need to win a financial argument.
 You win by getting rich.

 A Comfortable Life Is All We Want

 I gave up a six-figure income in 2012 because I was burned out.
 I also realized that I was happy living on much less.
 My out-of-shape boss, who probably made close to $1 million a year, was not someone I aspired to be.

-I’d much rather have 50 more hours a week of freedom than having to work at a job I don’t absolutely love.
-If you are making $400K+ and are not happy, please make some changes, especially if you are faced with a higher tax bill.
+I’d much rather be poorer and free than having to work at a job I don’t love.
+If you are making $400K+ and are not happy, please make some changes.
+Paying higher taxes while being miserable at your job is no way to live.

 Personally, I plan to re-retire within the next 12 months after there is herd immunity or when takes increase.
 I’m proud to have paid lots of taxes helped support all the stimulus packages.
 Further, I’ve been paying full healthcare premiums of $2,250/month so far.
 However, I’m tired of the grind and want to finally take things down a notch.